 Difficulty

-If you want to travel to the Core Enchantment Zone (which you do), you will have a big climb to get there no matter what.
-Sodo yourself a favor and pack light.
-For lightweight hiking tips and gear recommendations, check out my Lightweight Basics Video Series and Gear Guide.
+If you want to travel to the Core Enchantment Zone (which you do), you will have a big climb to get there, no matter what.
+To give yourself an easier time of it, try to pack light or ultralight.
+Check out our lightweight backpacking videos for more tips and tricks.

 Distance